24212432-rgb/MedVQA-RAD-Pytorch/README.md

 | Seq2Seq + Curriculum | ~57.78% | ~40.59% | ~41.00% | - |
 | **BLIP-VQA V12** | **46.33%** | **15.05%** | **50.78%**  | **4.78%** |

-> **Critical Note:** Seq2Seq achieves higher *Exact Match* by memorizing frequent terms (overfitting to dataset style), whereas BLIP V12 achieves higher **F1 Score**, indicating superior semantic understanding (e.g., answering "left lung field" instead of just "left lung").
-Soft Accuracy (or Semantic F1) is crucial for MedVQA.
-For example, when the target is fluid in the pleural space, BLIP V12 predicts pleural effusion.
-While "Strict Match" marks this as 0, our model captures the 100% correct clinical meaning.
+> **Critical Note:** Seq2Seq may achieve higher *Exact Match* by overfitting to frequent dataset-specific phrasing, while BLIP V12 shows stronger robustness under an image-disjoint split.
+> We additionally report **Soft Score (Token-F1)**, which gives partial credit when medically important **keywords overlap** (e.g., partial location/organ matches).
+> **Limitation:** Token-F1 is still string-based and may not reward true synonyms/paraphrases; it should be interpreted as a *partial-match* indicator rather than full semantic equivalence.
 > \*Seq2Seq results use SBERT semantic matching for open-ended evaluation, which is more lenient than strict match.
 We also report **Soft Score (Token-F1)**: token-overlap F1 averaged over samples, which rewards partial semantic matches.

 ### BLIP VQA Results